ahandrewh teaches IAT-334interface design

 • Your completed heuristic evaluation data sheet.

-We will chat about your deliverables in-lab.
+We will chat about your deliverables in-class.

 This week is for completing a report on the heuristic problems.